Solo User Guide

 # Check service endpoints

-kubectl get svc -n solo
+kubectl get svc -n "${SOLO_NAMESPACE}"

-# Manually forward ports if needed
+# Manually forward ports if needed (example)

-kubectl port-forward -n solo svc/network-node-0 50211:50211
+kubectl port-forward -n "${SOLO_NAMESPACE}" svc/network-node-0 50211:50211

-3. Node Synchronization Issues
+3. Node synchronization issues

-Details <click to expand/collapse>
+Details (click to expand/collapse)

 If nodes aren’t forming consensus: